slopezpereyra/slopezpereyra.github.io/_posts/2025-10-22-Creencias.md

 ---
-title: On seeing people as they are
+title: On seeing people as they truly are
 categories: [Personal]
 ---